-Community-Based Learning (CBL) at Georgetown University is an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
+Community-Based Learning (CBL) at Georgetown University is defined as: an academic course-based pedagogy that involves student work with disadvantaged and underserved individuals or groups, or organizations working with and for disadvantaged and underserved individuals or groups.
 This form of learning is often called "service-learning."
 The Community-based Learning model attempts to capture Georgetown's central commitment to partnership with community representatives in designing mutually beneficial outcomes for CBL courses.
 Approximately 40 undergraduate CBL courses are offered during the academic year across all four undergraduate schools.

 Class Emphasizes Jesuit Values in Professional Life at the School of Continuing Studies